Transalkylation: Zeolite catalysts

-Transalkylation reactions of six to ten carbon methylated aromatics are often performed with the cofed of hydrogen gas, over a zeolite based solid catalyst.
+Transalkylation reactions of six to ten carbon methylated aromatics are often performed with the cofeed of hydrogen gas, over a zeolite based solid catalyst.
 Industrial processes operate the transalkylation reactor at elevated temperature and pressure to achieve desired process economics.
 Zeolites are micro-crystalline solids composed of tetrahedral AlO_{4} and SiO_{4} building blocks.
 These crystals are porous in nature with characteristic micropore channels, cavities.
-Zeolite is known as one class of molecular sieve because of their channel openings are often between 0.4-1.5 nanometers, just enough for the molecules to pass through.
+Zeolite is known as one class of molecular sieve because of their channel openings are often between 0.4 and 1.5 nanometers, just enough for the molecules to pass through.
 Aromatics molecules enter and exit these channels at different rates, also called diffusion.
 In addition to their molecular sieving effect, zeolites have weakly bonded protons originated from its chemical composition.
 These are chemical active centers for acid-catalyzed transalkylation reaction.

 Zeolites of varying sizes are used to perform transalkylation on different substrates.
 For example, zeolites with a pore size of 5.5Å are suitable for benzene, toluene, xylenes and trimethylbenzenes transalkylations.